 Private foundation gifts or grants may be received by the University subject to certain terms, restrictions or conditions as set forth in the grant or gift agreement.
 Examples include gifts or grants made to a particular school, or for a particular purpose, or a contribution made over multiple years, or a gift or grant requiring annual general reporting.

-Prohibited benefits generally can include tickets, memberships, event tickets, meals, sponsorships, registration fees, preferred parking, preferred seating, discounted merchandise or other preferential treatment from the University.
-Acceptance of these benefits by a disqualified person can subject the private foundation and the disqualified person to significant tax penalties.
+Prohibited benefits generally include tickets, memberships, event tickets, meals, sponsorships, registration fees, preferred parking, preferred seating, discounted merchandise or other preferential treatment from the University.
+Acceptance of these benefits by a disqualified person can subject a private foundation and the disqualified person to significant tax penalties.
 The University has established specific guidelines for events and memberships, which are two of the more common kinds of personal benefits that give rise to questions from the University’s donors.
 The guidelines are as follows:

-Events
+• Events

 It is not permissible for a private foundation to make a gift or grant to fund all or any portion of the purchase price of an event table or ticket when the table/ticket purchase, if made by an individual, would be comprised of both a tax-deductible portion and a non-tax deductible (personal benefit) portion.
 This is true even if the disqualified person pays for the “personal benefit” portion of the purchase price (the IRS views this as impermissible bifurcation).